Sierra National Forest

-Sierra National Forest is a U.S. national forest located on the western slope of central Sierra Nevada in Central California and bounded on the northwest by Yosemite National Park and the south by Kings Canyon National Park.
+Sierra National Forest is a U.S. national forest located on the western slope of the central Sierra Nevada in California, bounded on the northwest by Yosemite National Park and on the south by Kings Canyon National Park.
 The forest is known for its mountain scenery and beautiful lakes.
 Forest headquarters are located in Clovis, California.
 There are local ranger district offices in North Fork and Prather.

 History

 Sierra National Forest was the second National Forest created in California and the largest at the time.
 It covered over six million acres (24,000 km2) of the Sierra Nevada and was about four times the average area of typical California National Forests.
 Originally it embraced parts of eight counties from Tuolumne on the north to Kern on the south and Mono and Inyo on the east.
 Initially its name was descriptive, but later when the Sierra was divided into different units this was no longer the case.

-President Harrison proclaimed the Sierra Forest Reserve on February 14, 1893.
+President Benjamin Harrison proclaimed the Sierra Forest Reserve on February 14, 1893.
 Four years later the south half became a separate unit and was named Sierra South during the "forest reserves" era.
 This designation was dropped after the administrative transition to the National Forests on March 4, 1907.
-On July 1, 1908, the Sequoia National Forest, Kings Canyon and Sequoia National Parks were established from this south portion of Sierra National Forest.
+On July 1, 1908, the Sequoia National Forest, and Kings Canyon and Sequoia National Parks were established from this south portion of Sierra National Forest.
 Eastern portions of Sierra National Forest became the Inyo and Toiyabe National Forests; northern portions were used for Yosemite National Park and the Stanislaus National Forest.

+The Sierra National Forest contains artifacts dating back over 10,000 years, mainly from indigenous people before written records started about 150 years ago.
+Around the late 1700s, the Fresno River marked the area between the Southern Sierra Miwok and the Chukchansi Yokuts, with the Western Mono living near today's Bass Lake.
+The borders between these groups were not clear-cut, showing that the Miwok, Yokuts, and Mono territories often overlapped.

-The first timber sale on a California National Forest took place in the Sierra NF by the General Land Office in 1899.
+The first timber sale on a California National Forest took place in the Sierra NF by the United States General Land Office in 1899.